eldronzhou/SDPRX/README.md

 - out (required): Path to the output file containing estimated effect sizes.
 - rho (required): Trans-ethnic genetic correlation output by PopCorn between 0 and 1.
 Default is 0.8.
 - n_threads (optional): number of threads to use.
 Default is 1.

+For real data analysis, it is recommended to run each SDPRX on each chromosome in parallel, and using 3 threads for each chromsome.

 ## Output